anchetaWern/anchetawern.github.io/source/_posts/2014-06-12-things-i-learned-on-my-third-job.markdown

 I've worked with the Wordpress Theme Customization API on my first project on the company.
 I've used it to give the users of the Wordpress theme that I've created a simple way of customizing the look and feel of the theme.
 Things like customizing the color of links, header and background images can go a long way in making your Wordpress theme easily customizable to non-programmers.

+###Roots

+Roots is a starter theme for Wordpress.
+Its useful when creating new Wordpress themes as you don't have to write boilerplate code from scratch.
+It also supports Grunt task runner which makes processing front-end code easier.

 ###Zillow

 Zillow is a home and real estate marketplace dedicated to helping homeowners, home buyers, sellers, renters, real estate agents, mortgage professionals, landlords and property managers find and share vital information about homes, real estate, mortgages and home improvement.